simonmichael/hledger_site/src/currency-conversion.md

     equity:conversion                        $-16.88

 ```
-Ie: a revenue of canadian dollars, followed by two transactions converting to that balance to US dollars.
+Ie: some canadian dollars received, followed by two transactions converting that balance to US dollars.
 This is equivalent to the "Fully balanced conversion" above,
 just with the conversion entry split into two.